-Tango is a very personal experience.
-It involves intent physical contact and emotional exchanges between dancers.
-It is an intimate activity that affects people deeply on many levels and hence should not be taken lightly.
-A good tango experience depends not only on dance skills.
-In fact, it depends largely on the personal relationship and social ambiance of the milonga affected by each and every participant's conducts.
-With the development of tango, codes of conduct have also been established and become an important part of the dance.
-Learning these codes and mastering the proper way to behave and treat each other in the milonga is an essential part of a dancer's education.
+Tango is an intimate dance that involves intent physical contact and emotional exchanges between dancers.
+Such an intimate activity can affect people deeply on many levels and hence should not be taken lightly.
+Our tango experience depends not only on dance skills but also on personal relationships with other dancers and the social ambiance of the milonga impacted by each and every participant's conducts.
+With the development of tango, codes of conduct have also been consummated and become an important part of tango.
+Learning these codes and mastering the proper way to behave and treat others in the milonga is an essential part of a dancer's education.
 The following are things you must know when you go to a milonga.

 Part One: Preparation and seating

 Tango is danced in close embrace in which the partners touch each other's body, therefore personal hygiene is important.
 You need to take a shower, wash hair, brush teeth and change cloth before going to a milonga.
 Smell from the hair, mouth or cloth will make your partner uncomfortable.

 You should avoid using heavy makeup, oil and hair coloring because your head will touch your partner's body and outfit, and both of you may sweat during the dance.
 Use perfume that has a pleasant fragrance and avoid odd ones.
 Be aware that some people may be allergic to certain scents or chemicals in hair sprays, makeups and perfumes.

 Your outfit should enhance the beauty of the dance, not reduce it.
 Men look good in suits, not T-shirts and jeans.
 Women look good in skirt or dress - not too long or too exposed.
 Women should avoid wearing ornaments that may scrap the outfit of the man or rub his chest.
 Men should wear leather shoes and women should wear high-heeled tango shoes.
 Sneakers and sandals are inappropriate.